-His research led him to two conclusions: people donate less the more ethnically mixed their neighborhood is; and, the greater the income inequality in a neighborhood, the more people give.
+His research led him to two conclusions: people donate less the more ethnically mixed their neighbourhood is; and, the greater the income inequality in a neighbourhood, the more people give.

 In Smith’s paper, “Diversity and donations: The effect of religious and ethnic diversity on charitable giving,” published in the Journal of Economic Behavior & Organization, he explores the effects of local ethnic and religious diversity on private donations to charity using data from the Canadian census.

 On average, he found that charitable giving was sensitive to the demographic composition of a community.
 An increase in neighbourhood diversity led to a decline in private donations to charity.
 The average donation per adult in the research sample dropped by 15 percent for each 10 percent increase in likelihood that people in the neighbourhood come from different ethnic groups.

 He also found that religious diversity might contribute to lower donations.
 The study found a negative relationship between religious heterogeneity and amount donated, but the findings were less precise and less robust than the estimates based on ethnic diversity.

 "Holding fixed the many other factors that influence charitable giving, we’re seeing that as communities grow more diverse, charity revenues may fall,” said Smith.
 “These findings raise further public policy questions, especially in diverse urban areas.”

 Smith’s second study, “Does income inequality increase charitable giving?” in the Canadian Journal of Economics, explored the impact of income distribution in a neighbourhood to charitable giving.